schibsted/spid-tech-docs/Readme.md

 ## Submodules

-The Pygments themes are included as a Git submodule:
+The example repo and Pygments themes are included as a Git submodule:

 ```sh
 git submodule update --init